nicedone/HoloLensCameraStream/README.md

 The example Unity project can be found in the root `HoloLensVideoCaptureExample/` directory.
 This Unity project is a great way to learn how to use the CameraStream plugin in Unity, or to use as a template for your own Unity project.
 Read on to learn how to build and run the example project on your HoloLens.
 You should be familiar with creating and configuring a new Unity-HoloLens project [according to Microsoft's instructions](https://developer.microsoft.com/en-us/windows/mixed-reality/holograms_100).
 As Microsoft and Unity update their HoloLens documentation, I'm sure this tutorial will become out of date.
 1. **Open the example project:** Navigate to and open the example project directory (`HoloLensVideoCaptureExample/`) in Unity.
 2. **Configure build settings:** Once the project opens, select **File > Build Settings**.
 In the Platform list, select `Windows Store`.
 Set the SDK to `Universal 10`; set Target device to `HoloLens`; set UWP Build Type to `D3D`; check the Unity C# Projects checkbox; and finally, click **Switch Platform**.
 3. **Build the project:** You can now build the Unity project, which generates a Visual Studio Solution (which you will then have to also build).
 With the Build Settings window still open, click **Build**.
-In the explorer window that appears, make a new folder called `App`, which should live as a sibling next to the 'Assets` folder.
+In the explorer window that appears, make a new folder called `App`, which should live as a sibling next to the `Assets` folder.
 Then click Select Folder to generate the VS solution in that folder.
 Then wait for Unity to build the solution.
 4. **Open the VS Solution:** When the solution is built, a Windows explorer folder will open.
 Open the newly-built VS solution, which lives in `App/HoloLensVideoCaptureExample.sln`.
 This is the solution that ultimately gets deployed to your HoloLens.
 5. **Configure the deploy settings:** In the Visual Studio toolbar, change the solution platform from `ARM` to `x86`; Change the deploy target (the green play button) to `Device` (if your HoloLens is plugged into your computer), or `Remote Machine` (if your HoloLens is connected via WiFi).
 6. **Run the app:** Go to **Debug > Start Debugging**.
 Once the app is deployed to the HoloLens, you should see some confirmation output in the Output window.